ikhsannur1996/sample-datawarehouse/README.md

+# Enterprise Data Warehouse (EDW)

+Enterprise Data Warehouses (EDWs) and Data Marts are foundational components of modern data management and analytics, and their implementation for a book store or any business is indeed a complex and strategic undertaking.
+This section will provide some context about why building an EDW and Data Mart for a book store is a significant endeavor that requires meticulous planning and design.

+**Enterprise Data Warehouse (EDW) - Star Schema (Tested in Lab):**
+In this section, we delve into the concept of an Enterprise Data Warehouse (EDW) designed using a star schema, a well-established and tested approach for organizing data in a data warehouse.
+The star schema consists of a central fact table surrounded by dimension tables, offering simplicity, query performance, and ease of use.
+This section provides insights into the benefits, practical implementation, and use cases of a star schema within an EDW, backed by actual testing and experimentation.

+**Enterprise Data Warehouse (EDW) - Snowflake Schema (Untested in Lab):**
+In this section, we explore the concept of an Enterprise Data Warehouse (EDW) designed using a snowflake schema, although it has not yet undergone testing by the author.
+The snowflake schema is characterized by its more normalized structure, potentially reducing data redundancy and offering advantages in terms of data integrity and adaptability to changes.
+This section examines the theoretical benefits and considerations of using a snowflake schema within an EDW, while acknowledging that practical testing results are pending.

 ## Enterprise Data Warehouse (EDW) - Star Schema (Tested in Lab)

 Creating a full-fledged Enterprise Data Warehouse (EDW) and Data Mart for a book store is a complex task that typically involves a significant amount of planning and design.
 In this text-based format, I can provide you with a simplified example of an Entity-Relationship Diagram (ERD) for a Data Warehouse and Data Mart in a book store scenario, along with SQL code and sample data for one fact table and three dimension tables.